-CINHS firmly believes that every child has individual needs and talents and that the potential of every child's life can be improved if opportunities for growth and development are met in a positive, helpful and safe manner through the use of positive guidance.
-Positive guidance involves using positive, encouraging and proactive methods to help children maintain and learn appropriate behaviors.
+CINHS firmly believes that every child has individual needs and talents, and that the potential of every child's life can be improved if opportunities for growth and development are met in a positive, helpful, and safe manner through the use of positive guidance.
+A positive guidance approach involves helping children learn the expectations for behavior and what it means to be a member of a community.
+It means helping children learn from their mistakes and make positive choices.
 Positive guidance is never physically and/or emotionally punitive.
-Rather, relationships with children are built through honesty, consistency and trust.
-Positive guidance capitalizes on the moments when children are making appropriate choices and uses times of inappropriate behavior as opportunities to teach the skills children need to become more successful.
+Rather, it is about building strong relationships with each child through honesty, consistency, and trust.

-By using positively phrased communication and consistent positive guidance strategies, children are able to learn what they can do rather than what they can't do.
-Positive guidance helps children learn social expectations, how to navigate their friendships and what to do with strong emotions, all in a safe and loving environment.
+By using positively phrased communication and consistent positive guidance strategies, children are able to learn what they can do rather than what they cannot do.
+Positive guidance helps children learn social expectations, how to navigate their friendships what to do with strong emotions, all in a safe and loving environment.
 While there are no punishments in positive guidance, there are limits and consequences.
+For more information on positive guidance, please visit the Center on Social Emotional Foundations for Early Learning website at www.csefel.vanderbilt.edu or visit the National Association for Education of Young Children website at gyyps://naeyc.org/resources/pubs/tyc/feb2020/using-guidance-not-discipline or ask to speak with the Education Manager or the Special Needs Manager.

 Please Note: CINHS may also close from time to time due to weather, road conditions or for safety measures.
-Please watch Anchorage School District (ASD) television news, radio or online updates regarding special closures.
+Please watch Anchorage School District (ASD) television news, radio, or online updates regarding special closures.
 If ASD is closed, CINHS will also be closed.
 If we are closed due to weather, you will be notified via text and/or email.
 Please be sure your emergency card is up to date.